Killarney Heights

 Killarney Heights's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 The most common medical conditions are asthma and arthritis, affecting 6.4 and 5.4% of residents respectively.
 76.6% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-As of 2021, 16.2% of residents are aged 65 and over (745 people).
-Health outcomes among seniors in the area are strong and broadly in line with national rankings for the general population.
+The area has 16.2% of residents aged 65 and over (751 people).
+Health outcomes among seniors are particularly strong, broadly in line with the general population nationally.

 Frequently Asked Questions - Health